 Q. Manuka honey (a type, not a brand) is very expensive, but I find it works well to control a cough.
 It is not as sweet as regular honey, but it is delicious.
 A tiny amount was sufficient to stop my coughing spell tonight.

 A. You might be interested to know that the UK National Health Service agency, National Institute for Health and Care Excellence (NICE), has recommended honey for coughs due to upper respiratory infections such as colds.
-Ear-nose-and-throat doctors (otolaryngologists) have also recommended that honey can be used to treat cough in children (Tharakan et al, Annals of Otology, Rhinology, and Laryngology, online Dec.
+Ear-nose-and-throat doctors (otolaryngologists) have also recommended that honey can be used to treat cough in children (Annals of Otology, Rhinology, and Laryngology, online Dec.
 2, 2018).

 What Is Manuka Honey?

 Manuka honey is from New Zealand.
 It is rich in phenolic compounds that have antioxidant activity (Kavanaugh et al, Food Chemistry, Jan.
 30, 2019).
-No studies have been conducted to determine if it is superior to other types of honey for calming a cough.
+No studies have been conducted to determine if it calms a cough better than other types of honey.

 Chocolate as a Cough Remedy: